AllenDowney/ThinkBayes/README.md

 Available from Green Tea Press at http://thinkbayes.com.

-To be pushlished by O'Reilly Media, August 2013.
+Published by O'Reilly Media, October 2013.